Our Digital Forensics Lab

 The identification and imaging of digital evidence can be key to successful litigation and dispute resolution.

-Our Certified Forensic Investigators, led by Richard Bell and Sean Nichol, are trained to recover and investigate material found in digital devices, including hard-drives, servers, laptops, smart-phones, networks and storage media by imaging these devices for further analysis and evidence review to support your case.
+Our Forensic Team work from the digital forensics lab and are trained to recover and investigate material found in digital devices, including hard-drives, servers, laptops, smart-phones, networks and storage media by imaging these devices for further analysis and evidence review.

 Recent cases where we have assisted clients, have included the:

 - recovery of deleted company emails, documents and spreadsheets, sales proposals,